Team

 Huiping Zhu, PhD

-is Vice President of Assay Development of Nuclein.
-Prior to Nuclein, Dr. Zhu was Director of Assay R&D at Luminex Corporation, leading molecular diagnostic product development and design verification in support of 510(k) and IVDR submissions.
+Dr. Huiping Zhu is Vice President, Development – Biology of Nuclein.
+Prior to Nuclein, Dr. Zhu was Director of Assay R&D at Luminex Cooperation, leading molecular diagnostic product development and design verification in support of 510(k) and IVDR submissions.
 During her career, Dr. Zhu has been awarded an NIH Small Business Innovation Research (SBIR) grant, an R01 and an R21 research grant, and was a key contributor to multiple NIH and CDC research programs.
 Dr. Zhu has authored over 60 peer-reviewed scientific publications in the fields of molecular diagnostics, human genetics, and developmental biology.
 She graduated from Peking University Health Science Center with a Bachelor of Medicine (M.B.) degree, and subsequently earned her Ph.D. in Genetic & Molecular Epidemiology there as well.

 Brian Estes, Nuclein